 Their reaction will tell you a lot about how likely they are to stick around.
 You can even win back an employee who is on the fence by reassuring them that you are personally invested in their success.

 Uptick equips both managers and employees with the tools to communicate honestly and effectively in one-on-ones.
-It’s built around questions that push projects, careers, and relationships forward, so you and your employee come out stronger with every meeting.
+We give you questions that push projects, careers, and relationships forward, so you and your employee come out stronger with every meeting.